avendesora/pythonbible/docs/source/technical_reference.rst

 .. py:function:: pythonbible.convert_verse_ids_to_references(verse_ids)

-    Converts the given list of verse id integers into a list of ``NormalizedReference`` objects.
+    Converts the given list of verse id integers into a list of :ref:`NormalizedReference` objects.

     :param verse_ids: A list of verse ids
     :type verse_ids: List[int]
     :return: The list of normalized references associated with the verse ids
-    :rtype: List[NormalizedReference]
+    :rtype: List[:ref:`NormalizedReference`]
+    :raises InvalidVerseError: if one or more of the verse_ids does not correspond to a valid verse

 .. _count_books:

 count_books
 -----------

-...
+.. py:function:: pythonbible.count_books(references)

+    Returns the count of books of the Bible included in the given list of references.

+    :param references: A list of normalized references
+    :type references: List[:ref:`NormalizedReference`]
+    :return: The count of books of the Bible included in the given list of references
+    :rtype: int

 .. _count_chapters:

 count_chapters
 --------------

-...
+.. py:function:: pythonbible.count_chapters(references)

+    Returns the count of chapters of books the Bible included in the given list of references.

+    :param references: A list of normalized references
+    :type references: List[:ref:`NormalizedReference`]
+    :return: The count of chapters of books of the Bible included in the given list of references
+    :rtype: int

 .. _count_verses:

 count_verses
 ------------

-...
+.. py:function:: pythonbible.count_verses(references)

+    Returns the count of verses included in the given list of references.

+    :param references: A list of normalized references
+    :type references: List[:ref:`NormalizedReference`]
+    :return: The count of verses included in the given list of references
+    :rtype: int

 .. _format_scripture_references: